praks7v/BloggersUnity/README.md

 2. **Installation**

-  Clone the project to any directory where you do development work
+  Clone the project to any directory where you do development work.

    ```bash
    git clone https://github.com/praks7v/BloggersUnity.git